Phase 2

 • Forests are defined as land spanning more than 0.5 hectares with trees higher than 5 meters and a canopy cover of more than 10 percent, or trees able to reach these thresholds in situ.
 Forests do not include land that is predominantly under agricultural or other land use.

-• ‘Zero-gross deforestation’ refers to both legal and illegal deforestation.
+• ‘No-deforestation’ refers to both legal and illegal deforestation.

 • More information on the definition and identification of natural forests and deforestation is provided in the Accountability Framework initiative definitions and Operational Guidance on applying these definitions.

-• zero-gross conversion of all natural ecosystems, as defined by the Accountability Framework initiative
+• No Conversion/ Conversion-free/ No- gross conversion of all natural ecosystems, as defined by the Accountability Framework initiative

 • Natural ecosystems include wetlands, savannahs, grasslands, and other ecosystems

-• ‘Zero-gross conversion’ refers to both legal and illegal conversion.
+• ‘No-conversion’ refers to both legal and illegal conversion.

 • More information on the definition and identification of natural ecosystems and conversion is provided in the Accountability Framework initiative definitions and Operational Guidance on applying these definitions.